Quick start

 Pregnancy weight gain guidance should be personalized for your pregnancy, medical history, and care team.

-- The range is a conversation starter for prenatal care, not a judgment.
+- The range is a conversation starter for prenatal care, not a judgment or diet rule.

-- Week-by-week gain can vary, especially with nausea, fluid shifts, and medical needs.
+- Week-by-week gain can vary, especially with nausea, appetite changes, constipation, fluid shifts, swelling, and medical needs.

 Common mistakes to avoid